kaimibk/blog/_Intro_Data_Science/2019-09-25-Polynomial_Regression.md

 To get a more indpeth understanding of optimization and the choice of cost functions, see my optimization notebook **INSERT LINK**.

 However, there will be some major pitfalls if we follow this approach naively.
 Suppose we had two datapoints, we can fit that data with a line and achieve 100% accuracy.
 Similarly, if we have three data points, we can perfectly fit that with a quadratic.
-If we continue this process, we can quickly see, no matter the amount of observations, if we specify a $$N-1$$ degree polynomial which will express the data with 100% accuracy.
-This is an example of overfitting.
-If you have a hard time visualizing this, take the time to draw some examples.
+If we continue this process, we can quickly see&mdash;no matter the amount of observations&mdash;if we specify a $$N-1$$ degree polynomial it will express the data with near perfect accuracy.
+This is an example of overfitting over overparameterization.
+If you have a hard time visualizing this, take the time to draw some examples to convince yourself.

 To visualize this, let us fit an $$N-1$$ degree polynomial to our observations $$X$$ and $$y$$.